Illegal immigration at worst rate since 2007

 “The word of mouth and social media quickly gets back to those in northern triangle countries — if you bring a child, you’ll be successful,” Chief Hastings said.

-U.S. Customs and Border Protection Commissioner Kevin McAleenan said solutions include investing in Central America, targeting the multi-billion dollar smuggling organizations who funnel the migrants north, constructing more border wall here, and changing laws to stop the incentives that invite more people to come.
+U.S. Customs and Border Protection Commissioner Kevin McAleenan said solutions include investing in Central America, targeting the multibillion-dollar smuggling organizations who funnel the migrants north, constructing more border wall here, and changing laws to stop the incentives that invite more people to come.

 “We are facing alarming trends,” he said, calling the total flow of illegal immigration “our highest levels in over a decade.”